ZhongMeiZhou/scraper_project/README.md

 ## Gem Usage

- Install our fantastic gem using the following simple command on your terminal:
+ Install our fantastic gem using the following simple command on your command line:
      $ gem install ZMZTaiwanTours

  either, as our gem is published by Rubygems.org you can also include it in your 'Gemfile' as:
      ```ruby
      $ gem ZMZTaiwanTours
+     ```
+## Try it!
+ Run it from the command line as follow:
+     ```
+     $ ZMZTaiwanTours
+     ```
+ or it can also be include it in your own Ruby code with the steps:
+     ```ruby
+     require 'ZMZTaiwanTours'
+     taiwan =  LonelyPlanetScrape::LonelyPlanetTours.new
+     tours = taiwan.tours
      ```